tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Case 2: The old path is alive but not preferred.

-This case is shown in {{fig-old-path-not-preferred}} whereby the sender replies with a RRC-2 path_delete message on the old path.
-This triggers the receiver to send RRC-3 with a path-challenge along the new path.
-The sender will reply with RRC-4 containing a path_response along the new path.
+This case is shown in {{fig-old-path-not-preferred}} whereby the sender replies with a `path_delete` message (2) on the old path.
+This triggers the receiver to send a path-challenge (3) on the new path.
+The sender will reply with a `path_response` (4) on the new path.

 ~~~ aasvg
             new                      old